bcgsc/LINKS/README.md

 Support for scaffolding with MPET (jumping library) reads Support for reading compressed long sequence [reads] and assembly files Implemented mid-scaffolding checkpoint to:

--more quickly test certain parameters (-l min. links / -a min. links ratio) -quickly recover from crash
+- more quickly test certain parameters (-l min. links / -a min. links ratio)
+- quickly recover from crash
--explore very large kmer spaces
+- explore very large kmer spaces

 ###What's new in v1.6.1 ?